1. I am an online professor off campus or do not have a Liberty-issued computer. How do I implement the correct email signature?

 Please include these in either the "First name" or "Last name" fields of the application.
 For instance, your "First name" should be "Dr. John Q." if you have a doctorate designation.
 If the designation should go after your name, then as an example your "Last name" should be "Sample C.P.M."

 In order to make the email signature standard among all employees that are under the Liberty University umbrella, we must all use the same standardized signature.
-If you work for School of Law, Seminary, Online Academy, etc., then use the department field as the name of your school.
+If you work for School of Law, School of Divinity, Online Academy, etc., then use the department field as the name of your school.
 For instance, "Liberty University Online Academy" as your "Department" if you work for the Liberty University Online Academy.

 4. Does this Bible be in the email signature?